Double-w-B/Double-w-B/README.md

 &nbsp;
 ## 📌 What I am currently devoting to?
 - delving into React, Redux and JavaScript
-- learning how to write automated tests with Vitest & Jest
+- learning the basics as well as advanced concepts of NodeJS
 - looking for a job to create amazing apps and webs

 &nbsp;